personal-site-of-mine/nezrkaan-site/writeups/point-of-origin.md

 </div>

 <p>
   The first step was identifying the street.
-I used Google Reverse Image Search, but instead of running the full photo I cropped it tightly on the church in the background.
-The architecture is iconic enough to search on its own.
+I used Google Reverse Image Search.
+Instead of running the whole photo I cropped it tight on the church in the background.
+The church has a distinctive shape and that is usually enough on its own.
 </p>

 <p>
-  I found several photos of the church but none of them named it directly.
-One result led further than the others — an article on catholicvirginian.org covering Greek Catholic parishes in Ukraine placed a similar-looking church in the region.
-That was enough to open Google Maps and search the town of <strong>Orikhiv</strong> in Ukraine's Zaporizhzhia region.
-There are only two churches in the area.
-The one matching the photo is <strong>Svyato-Pokrovskyy Khram</strong> (Свято-Покровський храм).
+  The search returned a few photos of the same church but none of them named it directly.
+However, I discovered <a href="https://catholicvirginian.org/news/global/greek-catholic-bishop-in-ukraine-only-37-parishes-remain-active/" target="_blank" rel="noopener">an article </a> that identified the church's general location.
+This led me to search the town of Orikhiv in Ukraine's Zaporizhzhia region on Google Maps.
+There are only two churches in the area and the one matching our image is the <strong>Svyato-Pokrovskyy Khram</strong> (Свято-Покровський храм).
 </p>

 <figure class="article-figure is-pair">